aerickt/lapwing-for-beginners/src/Chapter-13.md

 ## Intro

-Every chapter up until now has been focusing on single syllable words.
-When it comes to words with more than one syllable, we simply just break these into multiple strokes.
-How exactly we do this depends on the situation.
-We will first look at more straightforward situations in this chapter.
+For words with more than one syllable, outlines with multiple strokes are used.
+There are two primary techniques: *affix strokes* (prefixes and suffixes) and *syllabic splitting*.
+The former is slightly more straightforward and is covered in this chapter.

 ## Prefix strokes

-Every translation we have been writing so far has been a regular word with no special formatting.
-This means that Plover will output a space before every word—this should be pretty familiar to you from the drills we have been practising.
-Let's take a look at how Plover parses these translations.
-In the main window of Plover, go to <code class="code-mono">Tools → Add Translation</code>.
-With your steno keyboard, write <code class="code-mono">STROEBG</code> into the <code class="code-mono">Strokes</code> field.
-You should see the following:
+Every translation so far found in examples or exercises have been regular words without any special formatting.
+For these words, Plover will insert a space before every word.
+To see how this works behind the scenes, open the main window of Plover, and go to <code class="code-mono">Tools → Add Translation</code>.
+Writing <code class="code-mono">STROEBG</code> into the <code class="code-mono">Strokes</code> field will show the following:

 ![](img/13-add-translation-stroke.png)

-Now let's look at a *prefix*.
-This is a stroke that tells Plover to suppress the next space after outputting a translation.
-If you write `PRAOE` into the <code class="code-mono">Strokes</code> field.
-You should see the following:
+Compare this to prefix strokes; writing `PRAOE` (the prefix stroke for "pre^") into the <code class="code-mono">Strokes</code> field results in:

 ![](img/13-add-translation-pre.png)

 Here, the curly braces denote that there is special formatting rules contained inside the braces.
-The caret tells Plover to suppress the space where it is located.
-Any translation of the form ___^ is a prefix.
+The caret tells Plover to suppress the space where it is located; any translation of the form <code class="code-mono">{abc^}</code> is a prefix.

-If you were to write the word "preview", you would have to split this word into "pre^" + "view".
-Try it yourself—open a text document and write the strokes `PRAOE` and then `SRAOU`.
-In raw steno, this would be notated as `PRAOE/SRAOU` with the `/` character representing a stroke separator.
+Prefix strokes enable writing words such as  "preview" like so: `PRAOE/SRAOU`.
 Most prefix strokes are fairly intuitive and take precedence when they conflict with other translations.
 For example, the "for^" prefix as in "forget" `TPOR/TKPWET` is written as `TPOR` while the word "for" is briefed.
-Thus, it's not necessary to memorize many of these strokes.
+It's not necessary to memeorize many of these prefix strokes.

 ### Common Prefix Strokes

 * a^ `A`
-  - As in "<ins>a</ins>bout" `A/PWOUT`
+  - As in "<ins>a</ins>round" `A/ROUPBD`
 * co^ `KOE`
   - As in "<ins>co</ins>star" `KOE/STAR`
 * de^ `TKAOE`